Fort Travis Seashore Park: Batteries

 Battery Davis was built in 1898, and named after Lieutenant Thomas Davis, killed in 1847 during the Mexican-American War.
 This battery contained two eight-inch disappearing guns.
-Battery Ernst was built in 1898, and named after Lieutenant Rudolph Ernst, killed in 1847 during the Mexican-American War.
+Battery Ernst was built in 1898 and named after Lieutenant Rudolph Ernst, killed in 1847 during the Mexican-American War.
 This battery contained three pedestal guns with searchlights.
 Battery Kimble was built between August 1917 and April 1922, and named after Major Edwin R. Kimble, killed during WWI.
-This battery contained twelve inch guns with a range of 17 miles.
+This battery contained twelve-inch guns with a range of 17 miles.
 Battery 236 was built at the start of WWII.
 This battery contained two six-inch guns within a casement that included a power plant, magazines, fire control, and crew quarters.
 During the war, 2500 troops were stationed at the fort.

 Park

-The park and playground is located within the boundaries of the historic Fort Travis and is under the jurisdiction of the Galveston County Department of Parks & Cultural Services.
+The park and playground are located within the boundaries of the historic Fort Travis and are under the jurisdiction of the Galveston County Department of Parks & Cultural Services.
 There are several amenities such as cabanas (6), camping areas, three covered picnic areas, and three wetland overlooks.